Juniper/terraform-provider-mist/docs/resources/device_switch.md

 Optional:

-- `no_broadcast` (Boolean) whether to disable storm control on broadcast traffic
+- `no_broadcast` (Boolean) Whether to disable storm control on broadcast traffic
-- `no_multicast` (Boolean) whether to disable storm control on multicast traffic
+- `no_multicast` (Boolean) Whether to disable storm control on multicast traffic
-- `no_registered_multicast` (Boolean) whether to disable storm control on registered multicast traffic
+- `no_registered_multicast` (Boolean) Whether to disable storm control on registered multicast traffic
-- `no_unknown_unicast` (Boolean) whether to disable storm control on unknown unicast traffic
+- `no_unknown_unicast` (Boolean) Whether to disable storm control on unknown unicast traffic
-- `percentage` (Number) bandwidth-percentage, configures the storm control level as a percentage of the available bandwidth
+- `percentage` (Number) Bandwidth-percentage, configures the storm control level as a percentage of the available bandwidth